PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Q13 was also surprinsingly easy.
 P3 could probably be optimized (runs in ~8sec).
 But I prefered to refactor the code in order to use exactly the same code for all 3 parts.

 I like when it's not just code, but also analyzing the input.
 Q14P3 was fun in that way!

+Q15 was epic!
+My best time for P1, second best for P2.
+It took me a whole day (literally) to get p3, and I still got 2 tiny points!
+Also, I discovered `operators` library and it is a nice discovery to handle operators and avoid big if/else structure.